One of the questions I’m often asked by readers, is how to pick a blog niche.

 To establish whether or not a paying audience exists for your blog niche in question, ask yourself:

 - Are there products (or services) aimed at this audience?
 Let’s say you’re considering the blog niche—new parents of twins, which is based on your own experience.
 There are definitely products aimed at parents of twins (plus the vast majority of products aimed at any parents could work too).
 The existence of lots of products is (a) a sign that there’s a paying audience out there and (b) a source of potential advertising or affiliate programs to generate income for you.
 Affiliate marketing is a great way to monetize your blog, especially if there’s a heavily reviewed product or service in your blog niche (take for example my compilation of honest Bluehost reviews)—product reviews are a great way to monetize.

 - Are companies advertising products related to your keywords?
 For instance, if the niche you’re considering is “organic gardening,” then you can type that into a free keyword research tool (or Google), plus other related phrases such as “gardening tools” and “organic pesticides.”
 Do any ads appear?
-If you can’t find ads for any (or many) of your keywords, then you might find this is a tricky topic to monetize.
+If you can’t find ads for any (or many) of your keywords, then you might find this is a tricky blog topic to monetize.
 Pro tip: create Google Alerts for relevant terms you want to monitor in your niche.

 If your answers to these questions still sound promising, then let’s keep moving ahead.

 Question #4.
 How Many People Are Searching in Your Blog Niche?